Table of contents

 General app guidance

 When working, you need to communicate with Ministry of Justice (MoJ) colleagues and use business tools (‘apps’).
 You’ll also need to work with people outside the MoJ.
 There are various tools you might use, besides the standard email and telephone tools.
-This document tells you about the tools you can, and cannot, use for business purposes.
+This document gives guidance on the types of tools you can and cannot use for business purposes.
 This guidance applies to all staff and contractors who work for the MoJ.

 Access to tools

-You can access tools that are provided through your MoJ provided devices by downloading from:
+You can access tools through your MoJ-provided devices by downloading from:

-• The Software Centre application on your device (for Dom1 equipment).
+• The Software Centre application on your device (for Dom1 or MoJO equipment).

 • The Self Service application on your Mac (for IT Service Desk managed MacBook laptops).